BloxDev-Hub/BloxDev-Hub/docs/Scripting/Advanced-Courses/Inheritance.md

 hide:
   - navigation
 ---
-!!! attention "Note"
+## Pre-requisites

-    Before reading this tutorial, you should know about [metatables](https://docs.rodevs.com/Scripting/Advanced-Courses/metatables/).
-An explanation of metatable exists in the Lua-Learning folder.
+Before reading this tutorial, you should know about metatables.
+An explanation of [metatables](https://docs.rodevs.com/Scripting/Advanced-Courses/metatables/) exists in the Lua-Learning folder.

 # What is Inheritance?